 University of Chicago (Enrolled)

-Having taught undergraduates at the University of Chicago as a teaching assistant and outside as a private tutor for the last five years, I have observed that the biggest hurdle to grasping new concepts in Physics and Mathematics is almost always a tendency to complicate rather than simplify.
-Mathematics and physics, being essentially logical enterprises, hold no mysteries, and my teaching methodology crucially hinges upon making my students realize this.
+Having taught undergraduates at the University of Chicago as a teaching assistant and outside as a private tutor for the last six years, I have observed that the biggest hurdle to grasping new concepts in Physics and Mathematics is almost always a tendency to complicate rather than simplify.
+Mathematics and physics, being logical enterprises, hold no mysteries, and my teaching methodology crucially hinges upon making my students realize this.
 "Thinking simply", in my opinion, is crucial to be an effective learner.
 However, we are often mislead into believing that "thinking simply" is actually simple, and what the human mind is intuitively geared to do.
-Hardly so, in my opinion.
+In my opinion.
 I believe that thinking simply is a skill, that one acquires through practice.
 One of the main roles I think a teacher should play, no matter what he is teaching, is not only to make sure that his students understand whatever concepts they are grappling with, but also make sure that his students do not complicate when thinking about individual concepts, and that is something I always try to ensure as a teacher.

 The other crucial aspect of the way I teach is that I like to teach by asking rather than by telling.
 I firmly believe that the final jump from the realm of not understanding something to that of understanding is one that the student takes all alone.
 The role of the teacher is merely to lead his student upto that point, and the best preparation for that jump, for me, is to allow my students to find their way up to this point by themselves as far as possible, with my role being restricted to correcting them every time they take a wrong turn, and this, I think is an automatic byproduct of teaching by asking, rather than by telling.
 This helps build up the student's confidence, and goes a long way towards the demystification that I believe is essential to thinking about physics and mathematics.